arianesasso/WiDS2020/README.md

 # WiDS2020
-This repository contains the work AcES2Predict team submitted to WiDS Datathon 2020 https://www.kaggle.com/c/widsdatathon2020.
-We used LightGBM and Catboost for this challenge. \\
+This repository contains the work from AcES2Predict team submitted to the [WiDS Datathon 2020](https://www.kaggle.com/c/widsdatathon2020).
+We used LightGBM and Catboost for this challenge.

-Our best submission's AUC score on the test data: `0.911`.
+Our best submission had an AUC score on the test data of: `0.911`.

 ### Paper
 Please check our one page paper under the `doc` folder: [link](https://github.com/arianesasso/WiDS2020/blob/master/doc/WIDS_2020.pdf)